 Before we go deeper into detail with each hair transplant method, we would like to focus on the features that they have in common.
-First of all, they share the same goal, i.e. they serve for you to regain your full mane and your confidence!
+First of all, they share the same goal, i.e. they serve for you to regain your full hair and your confidence.

-Travelling to Turkey for a hair transplant is becoming more and more popular among the UK residents, as the prices are significantly lower, but the equipment and the professionalism of surgeons are at the top level.
-The surgery takes place in a special hair clinic, where the whole team specialises particularly in hair transplants.
-Before the procedure, you will be given local anaesthesia, so no need to fear pain.
-We at Bio Hair Clinic also offer an option of a painless anaesthetic injection, which is done without the invasion of a needle.
+Travelling to Turkey for a hair transplant is becoming more and more popular among UK residents as the prices are significantly lower, but the equipment and the professionalism of surgeons are at a top level.
+The surgery takes place in a special hair clinic, where the whole team specialises in hair transplants.
+Before the procedure, you will be given local anaesthesia, so no need to fear any pain.
+We at Bio Hair Clinic also offer an option of a painless anaesthetic injection, which is done without the need for a needle.